anirudhp06/grocery/README.md

 This program outputs/creates a local file with name of current date and time at the time of executing the program, the file will be created in location where ur python file is present.
+Also the information will be appended to file only when total bill is calculated, so make sure to calculate total bill if you want to log the things.